 I’ve been to Florence twice.
 It is one of the most beautiful cities in the world.
-My first trip there was in 2006 and I was blown away by the small streets, the beautiful buildings, the food, and, of course, the gelato.
+My first trip there was in 2006, and I was blown away by the small streets, the impressive buildings, the great food, and of course, the gelato.
 I returned this year and found Florence just as beautiful.
 I wandered around parts I missed the first time and seriously pondered whether or not Florence might just be the most beautiful city on Earth.

 Yet there is more to Florence than just food (though that can be a lot of Florence).
 After you filled your stomach to capacity, here are some other things to do:

 - The David: The David is one of the most impressive sculptures in the world.
 It is a lot bigger and more detailed than you think it would be.
-There aren’t many must sees in the world but this is one.
+There aren’t many must-sees in the world but this is one.
 I saw it twice.
-It’s located in the Galleria Dell Academia, where you can see many other sculptures by Michelangelo.
+It’s located in the Galleria Dell’Academia, where you can see many other sculptures by Michelangelo.

-- Piazza della Signoria and Palazzo Vecchio: This is Florence’s most famous square in the heart of the historic center with an open air sculpture exhibit.
+- Piazza della Signoria and Palazzo Vecchio: This is Florence’s most famous square, in the heart of the historic center, with an open-air sculpture exhibit.
 It’s right near the Uffizi.

 - The Baptistery: The Baptistery of John the Baptist is one of Florence’s oldest buildings.
 It’s a real treat for architecture lovers and those who like religious history.

-- Ponte Vecchio: The Ponte Vecchio (old bridge), built in 1345, is Florence’s first bridge across the Arno River and is the only surviving bridge from Florence’s medieval days.
+- Ponte Vecchio: The Ponte Vecchio (old bridge), built in 1345, is Florence’s first bridge across the Arno River and is the only one surviving from Florence’s medieval days.
 The Ponte Vecchio is still lined with shops selling gold and silver jewelry.

 - Santa Croce: Santa Croce is the largest Franciscan church in Italy and holds the tombs of Michelangelo and Dante.
 It’s an interesting thing to see if you have seen everything else.

 - Galleria de Uffizi: The Uffizi holds the world’s most important collection of Renaissance art.
-The most famous painting here is the Birth of Venus and it draws the biggest crowd.
-Most of the art here is early Renaissance religious art but towards the end of the gallery there are some portraits and Dutch work.
+The most famous painting here is “The Birth of Venus,” and it draws the biggest crowd.
+Most of the art here is early Renaissance religious art, but toward the end of the gallery, there are some portraits and Dutch work.
 Buy tickets ahead of time to avoid long lines.

 - Boboli Garden and Pitti Palace: Across the Ponte Vecchio is the Giardino di Boboli, a huge park on a hillside in the middle of Florence behind the Pitti Palace.
 Here you’ll find beautiful gardens and fountains and a great view of Florence.
 If you are looking to avoid the lines at the Doumo, this is a good alternative.
-There is also Pitti Palace, Florence’s largest palazzo, and once belonged to the Medici family.
+There is also Pitti Palace, Florence’s largest palazzo, which once belonged to the Medici family.

 Florence is one of the most popular destinations in Italy.
 The name sells itself.
-Most people have no idea what to do in Florence but when they tell you about Italy, they always tell you about Florence.
+Most people have no idea what to do in Florence, but when they tell you about Italy, they always tell you about Florence.
 Florence brings to mind art, food, and wine.
 And I can tell you that it is a city worth spending a Saturday in.
 In fact, it’s a city worth spending a few Saturdays in.
 Even if people don’t love Florence as much as I do, no one ever walks away disappointed.